MercersKitchen/Networking-Practicum/README.md

 Networking Practicum for Campus EPSB and Computer Pathways

-**Fun Fact**: This practicum is the first of it's kind in all of Edmonton Public History
+**Fun Fact**: This practicum is the first of it's kind in all of Edmonton Public History **Possible Because of ...**
+- Alberta Computers for Schools, especially Dave Fladager (Student Supervisor) and Richard Leung

 Purpose: provide students access to industry-level work experience and feedback